abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 ### User Interface

-So far, we've applied the all necessary steps for the **Concurrency Check** system, let's see it in the action.
+So far, we've applied the all necessary steps for the **Concurrency Check** system, let's see it in action.

 Create a razor page in the `.Web` layer named `Index` (**/Pages/Books/Index.cshtml**), open this file and replace the content with the following code block: